melanie-78/Mediscreen/README.md

 - The microservice called mediscreen that will store patient demographics
 - The microservice called mediscreen-notes which will manage the notes issued by doctors for patients
 - The microservice called mediscreen-report which will generate a kind of report on the probability of developing diabetes by a patient
-- The front microservice that will serve as the user interface
+- The front microservice that will serve as the user interface called mediscreen-web

 ## Technical: